AhoyLemon/jerking.online/readme.md

 #### (New Parody Porn Titles Every Day)

 ## What?
-So you know you keep a list with you of all the funny parody porn titles you've ever thought of?
+So, you know how you keep a list with you of all the funny parody porn titles you've ever thought of?

 ## No.
 You don't do that?